-For every woman, having a baby is a challenging time, both physically and emotionally.
-It is natural for many new mothers to have mood swings after delivery, feeling joyful one minute and depressed the next.
-These feelings are sometimes known as the “baby blues”, and often go away within 10 days of delivery.
-However, some women may experience a deep and ongoing depression which lasts much longer.
-This is called postpartum depression.
+Bringing a new baby into the family can be challenging at the best of times, both physically and emotionally.
+It is natural for new parents to experience mood swings, feeling joyful one minute and depressed the next.
+These feelings are sometimes known as the baby blues, and often go away […]Continue readingPostpartum Depression